2026 Summer Dance Intensive

 Minors Traveling Alone

-Additional travel requirements may apply to minors (individuals under the age of 18) if they are traveling alone.
-Please review your airline’s policies and consult your country’s travel regulations regarding unaccompanied minors.
+Additional requirements may apply to minors (under age 18) who are traveling without a parent.
+Please review your airline’s policies and your country’s regulations regarding unaccompanied minors.

 Medical Insurance

-All students must provide proof of medical insurance that will be accepted in the United States.
+All students must provide proof of medical insurance that is valid in the United States.

-If you do not have medical insurance that is valid in the U.S., you may be eligible to purchase short-term travel medical insurance for your visit.
-Be sure to select a policy that covers sport and dance activities.
+If your current insurance does not provide U.S. coverage, you may be eligible to purchase short-term travel medical insurance for your visit.
+Choose a policy that includes sport and dance activity coverage.

-If you have any questions, please do not hesitate to contact us.
+If you have any questions, please contact us.
 We are happy to assist you.

 Step 1 • Apply

-If you are in need of financial assistance, please apply through the link above.
+• If your family needs financial assistance, please apply through the link above.
 Your financial assistance application will also serve as your registration.

-Requests for financial assistance must be received no later than May 20.
-However, we encourage you to apply early, as space may fill before this date.
+• Requests must be received no later than May 20.
+We encourage applying early, as space may fill before this date.

-Applications must be completed with the assistance of the parent or legal guardian of the student named in the application.
-Applications submitted without parental consent will not be processed.
+• Applications must be submitted with the involvement of a parent or legal guardian.
+Applications submitted without parental consent cannot be processed.

 Step 2 • Review

-Please allow up to 6 weeks for us to review your application.
+• Please allow up to 3 to 6 weeks for us to review your application.

 • Before you enroll, please take a moment to read through these important policies and agreements.
 You'll be asked to acknowledge that you've reviewed and accepted these terms during registration.